Santer-Poos I Government: Economic policy

 The structural crisis in the steel industry remained a major problem for the government's economic policy, even though the crisis was starting to lessen.
 As matters were generally starting to evolve in a more positive direction, the government started to ease up slightly on the austerity policy that had been in place since the start of the crisis.
 The laws of 24 December 1984, and of 30 June 1986, widened the system of automatic indexation of salaries and wages.

 The Santer-Poos government continued with the "niche" policy of its predecessors.
 The decline of the steel industry was compensated by the promotion of new industries.
 The legal environment put in place by the state was favourable to the development of the finance and media sectors.
-In 1985, the Société Européenne des Satellites (SES) was created, on the basis of a concession from the Luxembourgish state.
+In 1985, Société Européenne des Satellites (SES) was created, on the basis of a concession from the Luxembourgish state.
 The government gave the SES a state guarantee, in order to allow the financing of the Astra system of satellites.
 After having had some success in the domain of television broadcasts by satellite, the authorities tried to support audiovisual production.
 The law of 13 December 1988 introduced certificates of audiovisual investment, which gave their owners considerable tax allowances.
 In the course of the same year, the government adapted existing legislation to a 1985 European Directive concerning the legal framework on Undertakings for Collective Investment in Transferable Securities.
 This adaptation gave a new impetus to the investment fund sector.